-Complex Property Division in Divorce
+Complex Property Division in California

 When Life Changes, We Are Here to Help

-While issues such as child custody and visitation may be the most emotional components of a divorce action, complex property division is often one of the most complicated and contentious.
 At Law & Mediation Firm of Klueck & Hoppes, APC in San Diego, CA, we believe that careful research and aggressive negotiation are the key components to making sure assets are divided fairly among the parties.

 If you're facing a divorce that involves complex property division issues, contact our office today to speak with one of our experienced divorce lawyers.
 Our role is to make sure you know all of your options, so you can make confident and well-informed decisions.
+We offer free consultations.

 - Investment portfolios